-J M Barrie - the Author of Peter Pan
+J M Barrie - the Author of Peter Pan and Wendy

 By all accounts, J M Barrie was also a perfect gentleman, and he was even made a baronet by King George V in 1913.
 However, his childhood was one filled with boyish adventures, some of which even provided inspiration for elements of the adult and children’s books he wrote later in life.
 Let’s find out a bit more about him.